bfriesen/Abstracts/README.md

-Regular Expressions (now you’ve got two problems)
+Regular Expressions (now you have two problems)
 =================================================

 Be afraid.
 Be very afraid.
 For you are about to enter the mysterious and foreboding land of regular expressions.
 A land of strange-looking hieroglyphics.
 A land of many flavors and implementations.
 A land whose inhabitants possess seemingly magical powers over text.
 But fear no more, for you needn't make the journey alone: a guide and a map await you.